Global mobility extends much further into the personal lives of employees

 create an organization which embraces the full spectrum and power of diversity

 Global mobility functional leaders can contribute significant insights, knowledge and experience in mobilizing and supporting the growth, development and retention of a diverse pool of talent.
-The clear overlap between I&D and global mobility creates strong synergies for formally aligning international assignment programs with the broader I&D agenda.
+The clear overlap between D&I and global mobility creates strong synergies for formally aligning international assignment programs with the broader D&I agenda.

 Competitive advantages can be achieved by reviewing program demographics and designing strategies for broader talent pools.
 In addition, creating broader educational and communication plans for audience expansion and penetration can hold great potential.